-Development and deployment of the systems (the technology and data) can often override the strategy (especially when it is vague).
+The development and deployment of the systems (the technology and data) can often override the strategy (especially when it is vague).
 The execution of strategy into the business-system is the initiative.
 The data enables it and the technology supports.

 6. Ensure the strategy is fully integrated.

-Develop a fully integrated structure of processes that will provide life-support for the strategy.
+Design a fully integrated structure of processes that will provide life-support for the strategy.
 Once the people have bought-into the strategy and the benefits for customers and the business, you must ensure that everything works towards supporting them in keeping the strategy alive.

 7. Treasure customer data and insights.